valeriiayarzhemska/kiwi-box-landing/README.md

 npm install

+4. Change the directory for main .css and .js files in index.html to make the project build and work for development:

+css/main.min.css --> dist/css/main.min.css
+js/main.min.js --> dist/js/main.min.js

-4. Build the project using Gulp:
+5. Build the project using Gulp:

 gulp